dasiths/dasiths.github.io/_posts/2019-09-07-upcoming-talk-at-apidays.md

 - Security & Access Control
 - Monitoring & Tracing

 Rather than trying to solve these in each microservice implementation, you could leverage the [side car pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar) for this.
 The side car can proxy all your network calls and abstract away the infrastructure concerns.
 This helps your microservice focus on the business logic.
 You might be able to take this further using a [service mesh architecture](https://www.nginx.com/blog/what-is-a-service-mesh).
-It gives you the ability to monitor the traffic the react to exceptional conditions faster.
+It gives you the ability to monitor the traffic and react to exceptional conditions faster.

 ## Conclusion